The path to the EU is long, says French Ambassador Diego Colas

 The EU is just as willing to allow the Pride Parades in Georgia as it would be in any other European country.
 Russia is trying to convince people that the EU is only about Pride Parades.
 What can the EU do to help Russia lose this hybrid conflict?

 This is a good and reasonable question, because it is also a question that exists in Georgia and in other EU member states.
 We were able to see that fundamental principles were on the line.
 On that day, the freedom of assembly, the protection of minorities from majorities, and the freedom of press were all very much in question.
-In the case of Georgia it seems like this question of the March of Dignity of the last year, and various events organized in Georgia by the LGBT Community in the past two or even three years, raises very important questions for this country.
+In the case of Georgia it seems like this question of the March of Dignity of the last year, and various events organized in Georgia by the LGBT in the past two or even three years, raises very important questions for this country.
 These questions are about the rights of individuals and the duties everyone has towards the collective.
 What is the balance?
 How do we balance tradition and modernity on the path to development?
 These are universal challenges.
 Georgia wants to be an European country, and feels strongly like one.
-After arrival, I was struck by how eager Georgia had been to be a part of European civilization for millennia.
+After my arrival, I was struck by how eager Georgia had been to be a part of for millennia.
 This is one of Georgia’s greatest assets.
 This is something that people are proud to show when you visit Tbilisi or Kutaisi and many other places.
 It is part of the Georgian ethos, the Georgian reality.
 This is, I believe, one of the challenges of coexisting in 21st century.
-In France, we also face the challenge of finding a way to accommodate our .
-This is a very real challenge for all Europeans.
-Unity and diversity are major challenges for Europe and part of its experience.
+In France, we also face the challenge of finding a way to accommodate our diversity.
+This is a very real challenge for all .
+Unity and diversity are major challenges for and part of its experience.

 Some of the leading opposition parties believe that the Georgian government is illegal and refuse to cooperate with them even though the EU does not question their legitimacy.
 What would the French Ambassador advise them to do?

 In general, I offer this advice to all Georgians.
 I find it fascinating, admirable, and exciting that most people in Georgia are attracted to European civilization and experience.
 I encourage everyone to do this.
-There are many ties between Georgians in Europe, including between parliamentarians.
-Lawyers can contact lawyers.
+There are many ties between Georgians in Europe, including between parliamentarians. can contact lawyers.
 Artists can contact artists.
 Covid broke up these relationships, and I encourage everyone to find a way to restart them.
 This was important for the overall balance of life in Georgia.
 This is the kind of thing that would help everyone take the proper distance and find constructive ways to move forward, which is extremely important.

 Erekle Poladishvili, journalist at Georgia Today, interviewed Erekle Poladishvili